Cycl0/pharmacovigilance-gen-ai/README.md

 ```

 ## Test Benchmarks
+- Detected is not correct, it just means the number of posts it detected as relevant and extracted the data
 | Medicine                        | Model Name                                                      | Posts Analyzed | Detected | Cost       | Time               |
 |---------------------------------|-----------------------------------------------------------------|----------------|----------|------------|--------------------|
 | Fluoxetina (Fluoxetine/Prozac)  | deepseek-chat (using prompt 1)                                  | 1043           | 89       | $US 0.05   | ~3h                |